John Ware Edgar: 1880 Lushai famine

-In 1872 he was appointed political officer with the Lushai Expedition, for which he was appointed a Companion of the Order of the Star of India (CSI) in the 1873 Birthday Honours.
+Later years

 Following further district work he became Commissioner of Chittagong in late 1885.
 Two years later he was appointed Financial and Chief Secretary to the Government of Bengal, serving as such until 1892.
 For some months before his retirement that year, he also occupied a seat as an additional member of the Viceroy's Executive Council.
 He was knighted as a Knight Commander of the Order of the Indian Empire (KCIE) in the 1889 Birthday Honours list.

 In later years he devoted his time to historical studies.
+He particularly studied in the history of Northern Buddhism and modern Latin Christianity.

-He died at his villa in Florence, on 4 June 1902.
+He died at his residence, the villa Guicciardini in Florence, on 4 June 1902.